Introduction & key definitions

 Most organic molecules can trace their roots from crude oil, and ethene is no different.
-Catalytic cracking of longer chain molecules isolated from fractional distillation of crude oil can produce ethene.
+Catalytic cracking of longer chain molecules isolated from fractional distillation of crude oil using an Aluminium oxide catalyst can produce ethene.

 It can also be made synthetically from the dehydration of ethanol using aluminium oxide as a dehydrating agent.
 This is a popular question on L.C. chemistry.
 Glass wool is also used to absorb ethanol.
 Once heat is applied ethanol vapour gets passed over the catalyst and dehydrated.

 N.B.: Test for unsaturation: bromine water (orange colour) is added and this turns colourless when an alkene is present.

 The two covalent bonds in the double bond are formed from a different orientation of orbital overlap.
 One of the bonds (sigma bond) arises from a head-on overlap of orbitals which results in a very strong covalent bond.
 The other bond (pi bond) however arises from a side-on overlap of orbitals (hybridisation is not covered in L.C. chemistry).
 This weaker bond results in the chemistry that they undergo, i.e. Addition reactions.

 Addition polymerisation: Double bond breaks and a new carbon-carbon single bond forms.
 Under certain conditions, alkenes (monomers) can undergo polymerisation reactions with themselves to form very long chain molecules known as polymers.